Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions

-The emergence of critical pattern with 2-, 4-, and 6-patch structures signals a change of order.
-A larger critical-signal ratio produces greater weights and a more ordered system, making the critical mode weight an effective order parameter.
-Figure~\ref{Fig2}(a) shows the top three weights, $w_{1,2,3}$, as functions of the signal ratio $\alpha_{\rm p}$.
-Except for a slight initial dip in $w_1$, all weights increase with $\alpha_{\rm p}$.
-This initial decrease reflects that, at very small signal fractions, the new component is insufficient to form a sizable phase.
+The emergence of critical patterns with 2-, 4- and 6-patch structures signals a change of order.
+The bigger the weight, the more dominant the collective mode, the more ordered the system.
+The weight of collective modes can thus serve as an order parameter, similar to magnetization in the Ising model~\cite{WangLei-PRB,ChenXS-01,ChenXS-02}.
+A larger critical-signal fraction produces greater weights and a more ordered system.
+Figure~\ref{Fig2}(a) shows the top three weights, $w_{1,2,3}$, as functions of the signal fraction $\alpha_{\rm p}$.
+Except for a slight initial drop in $w_1$, all weights increase with $\alpha_{\rm p}$.
+This initial decrease reflects that, at very small signal fractions, the new component competes with the original non-critical background and is insufficient to form a sizable new phase.
 As $\alpha_{\rm p}$ increases, critical modes emerge once $\alpha_{\rm p} > 9\%$.
 Both $w_1$ and $w_2$ peak near $\alpha_{\rm p} \approx 70\%$ and then saturate.

-The weight cumulant is defined~\cite{ChenXS-01} as,
+The weight cumulant is defined~\cite{ChenXS-01} as

 Figure~\ref{Fig2}(b) plots the weight cumulants for the original UrQMD sample and hybrid samples with $\alpha_{\rm p}=20\%$ and $70\%$.
 In all cases, the cumulant $c(m)$ rises with $m$ and approaches unity.
-Samples with higher $\alpha_{\rm p}$ saturate earlier, indicating that fewer leading EMs dominate—analogous to the shift from disordered to ordered phases in the Ising model as temperature decreases past criticality~\cite{ChenXS-01}.
+Samples with higher $\alpha_{\rm p}$ saturate earlier, indicating that fewer leading EMs dominate---analogous to the shift from disordered to ordered phases in the Ising model as temperature decreases past criticality~\cite{ChenXS-01,WangLei-PRB}.

-To probe fractal criticality across scales, we repeat the analysis for varying divisions $L$.
-Figure~\ref{Fig3} displays the top three EMs at $\alpha_{\rm p}=70\%$ for $L=10,40,100$.
-For coarse partitioning ($L=10$), grouping adjacent same-color cells reveals two-patch structures in the first two panels and a four-patch pattern in the third—clear signatures of critical patterns even in small systems.
-Increasing $L$ to 40 and 100 leaves the patterns qualitatively unchanged.
+To confirm the fractal feature of the extracted critical mode, we repeat the analysis for varying division numbers $L$.
+Figure~\ref{Fig3} displays the three largest EMs in $\alpha_{\rm p}=70\%$ for $L=10,40,100$.
+For coarse partitioning ($L=10$), grouping adjacent of the same-color reveals two-patch structures in the first two panels and a four-patch pattern in the third---clear signatures of critical patterns even in small division number systems.
+Increasing $L$ to 40 and 100 leaves the patch structure in the patterns qualitatively unchanged.
 The lighter colors in larger $L$ reflect reduced fluctuations per cell due to finer binning.
-The persistence of these self-similar patterns across scales confirms critical fractality.
+This self-similar fractal feature of the patch structure across scales confirms the criticality of the EM pattern.